jctjavier/calc-tests/README.md

 The purpose of this project is to demonstrate running automated tests against an online factorial calculator

+## Test Coverage:

+Included are the following tests:
+1. Verify calculated factorial is correct based on integer entered
+2. Verify that the factorial calculator does not accept non-positive integers and non-numeric characters
 ## Requirements:

 - NodeJS Version >= 16.13.2